CldStlkr/code-gpt/README.md

-# Code-GPT: Revolutionizing Rust Development with AI Automation
+# Code-GPT: Rust Development with AI Automation

 Welcome to Code-GPT, a venture into the melding of AI and software development, focusing on the Rust programming language.
 This project embodies my vision of utilizing GPT-powered AI to redefine the coding landscape, making it more efficient, robust, and accessible to developers worldwide.
 Code-GPT is not just a tool; it's a testament to the future of automated software engineering, where AI agents write, test, and debug code autonomously.